BeatrizSanssi/pwd/src/js/components/window/README.md

 - **Customizable Content**: The window's content can be dynamically added.
 - **Title Bar**: Features a title bar that displays the window's title and serves as a drag handle.

-- **Movable Window**: Users can drag and move the window around the screen.
-- **Closable Window**: Features a close button for hiding the window.
-- **Customizable Content**: Dynamic content can be added to the window.
-- **Title Bar**: Includes a title bar that displays the window's title and can be used to drag the window.

 ## Installation

 To use the App Window in your project, you can either install it via npm or include the `app-window.js` file directly.